 Instead of a 14-20 hour train ride from one main city to the next, I can simply board a bullet train to shoot me across the country in less than half that time.
 While I already miss the convenience of my scooter, I’ll be able to walk to school, and a bus system is in place to take me wherever I want to go.

 This time, I’m not working with an agency – I’m signing directly with the school, which means no backup safety net, but better benefits and more time off (six weeks in January and February – paid!).
 I’ll have an apartment, provided by the school, with a couch and space for visitors (hint, hint).
 Plus, I’m only three hours from and the school owns a crash pad for professors to use on weekends!

-While it seems I’m lot less stressed for this adventure (I won’t be packing along half-finished applications with looming deadlines, that’s for sure) and a bit more prepared than I was before I left for Thailand, it might be because of my since-developed appreciation for the unexpected – the way of life for a foreigner in Asia – which is really to say I might not be prepared at all.
+While it seems I’m a lot less stressed for this adventure (I will be a much smarter packer with packing tips like these and won’t be packing along half-finished applications with looming deadlines, that’s for sure) and a bit more prepared than I was before I left for Thailand, it might be because of my since-developed appreciation for the unexpected – the way of life for a foreigner in Asia – which is really to say I might not be prepared at all.

 I was, after all, guaranteed a teaching position on a beach in southern Thailand, but found myself in the northeast.
 I was promised a co-teacher to translate and, in reality, the only time a co-worker stepped foot in my classroom was on my first day (to shove me in front of students and wish me luck).